ncode/yaml/README.md

 ## Scope And Non-Goals

-- Native Zig implementation only; this project does not wrap libyaml or another YAML implementation.
+- Native Zig implementation only.
 - Library API only; it does not provide a command-line YAML tool.
 - Correctness and memory safety take priority over performance shortcuts.
 - YAML 1.2.2 conformance is tracked through the pinned test suite, not README